ejitorkie/xerix/README.md

 xerix
 =====

-A Bukkit Minecraft Plugin Developed by xeno551 and haderix.
+A Bukkit Minecraft Plugin Developed by xeno551 and haderix. test